ETS-Android2/WhatsApp/README.md

 * 24 hour stories functionality.
 * group chats for people using the application.
 * Find friends feature.
-* friend request feature to avaoid sppaming of inbox.
+* friend request feature to avoid sppaming of inbox.
 * remove or block contact.

  ## Screenshots